m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 1. Download and install Virtualbox on your laptop: https://www.virtualbox.org/wiki/Downloads
 2. Download the VM from this link:
 3. Import the downloaded VM into Virtualbox by selecting the downloaded .ova file.
 The current VM has 4GB of RAM - Feel free to adjust it based on your own laptop configuration
+4. Check you can start the VM.
+- The used username and password is iotlabs/iotlabs.
-4. Check you start the VM.
-Feel free to change the screen resolution in ubuntu or to scale in/out the virtual screen (from the "screen logo" on the bottom left.
-The used username and password is iotlabs/iotlabs.
+- Feel free to change the screen resolution in ubuntu or to scale in/out the virtual screen (from the "screen logo" on the bottom left.
+- Feel free to create a shared folder between your physical machine and VM (Settings->Shared folder)